TheMarlboroMan/dfw-jumpstart/README.md

 ##Interesting examples in the code:

-- The eternal pointer to member function is in class/controllers/test.cpp.
-Look for void (player::*fn).
-A few lines after the calling example is found.
 - The use of the animation sheet class is found in class/app/player.cpp
 - The use of the sprite sheet class is found in class/app/tile_decoration.cpp